How to Become a Radiologist in 5 Steps

 Research what it takes to become a radiologist.
 Learn about education requirements, salary, and potential job growth to find out if this is the career for you.
 Schools offering Cardiovascular Sonography degrees can also be found in these popular choices.

 Radiologists typically specialize in diagnostic radiology or oncology radiation.
 Through the use of x-rays, ultrasounds, magnetic resonance imaging (MRI) and nuclear medicine, you'll interpret and diagnose illnesses.
+Radiologists also perform other tests like computer tomography (CT) and positron emission tomography (PET) scans.
+They share their findings with patients and other physicians and may be consulted further to perform additional tests.
 Consider the information in the following table to determine if a career as a radiologist is right for you.

 |Key Skills||Detail oriented, physical stamina, communication, organizational|

 |Licensure/Certification||State license required, certification options available|

 |Job Growth (2014-2024)||14% (for all physicians and surgeons)*|

 |Average Salary (2015)||$197,700 (for all physicians and surgeons)*|

 Success in medical school requires advanced undergraduate courses in organic and inorganic chemistry, biology, biochemistry, physics and math.
 A pre-med bachelor's degree is helpful but not necessary.
 Some bachelor's programs, such as biology, offer a pre-med track.
 Some colleges combine the bachelor's degree and the medical degree into a dual program.
 This sometimes shortens the length of your study.

 The Medical College Admission Test (MCAT) is required to enter medical school.
 This exam tests you on your writing, communication and science skills.
 Most colleges request MCAT results be submitted with applications.